 B. Approval of Plans

 It shall be unlawful for the Zoning Administrator to approve any plans or issue a Zoning Permit for any purpose regulated by this ordinance until he has inspected such plans in detail and found them in conformity with this ordinance.
-To this end, the Zoning Administrator shall require that every application for a Zoning Permit be accompanied by a site plan which shows at least the following in sufficient detail to enable the Zoning Administrator to ascertain whether the proposed activity is in conformance with this ordinance.
+To this end, the Zoning Administrator shall require that every application for a Zoning Permit be accompanied by a site plan which shows at least the following in sufficient detail to enable the Zoning Administrator to ascertain whether the proposed activity is in conformance with this ordinance:

 The actual shape, location, and dimensions of the lot.